Legin0007/True-Sight-Glasses/README.md

 2.Go through all the links and buy the parts that are required.
 3.Download the folder called "3D-Models" download them and print them using your respective slicer.
 4.After you source all the parts put them in their respective positions and use the pins to hold them in place.
+### Soldering parts
+1.Solder the battery positive to B+ and the negative to the B- 2.Solder 2 wires to out- and 1 to out+
+3.Solder the out+ wire to one side of the switch and solder 2 wires on the output of the switch 4.Solder one of the positive wires from the switch to the amp SD pin.
+5.On the amp make a wire from Vin to SD along with the positive wire.
+6.Solder from the amp BCLK to IO21 then then LRC to IO48 then DIN to IO47 7.Solder the one remaining positive and negative wire to the 2 + and - pins on the back of the esp32-s3 eye to provide power to that.
 ### Flashing the firmware
 1.You need to download the folder labeled "Code".
 2.Open VS code and go to file and select open folder then go to esp-who\examples\human_face_recognition and click open folder.